CDSoft/ypp/README.md

   [lsvg](https://codeberg.org/cdsoft/lsvg/), …)
 - documentation extraction (e.g. from comments in source files)

+# Releases

+It is strongly recommended to build Ypp from source, as this is the only reliable way to install the exact version you need.

+However, if you do require precompiled binaries, this page offers a selection for various platforms: <https://cdelord.fr/pub>.

 # Pricing

 Ypp is a free and open source software.
 But it has a cost.
 It takes time